YoungSandw1ch/YoungSandw1ch/README.md

 - 🔭 I’m studying full stack developer in GO IT
 - 🌱 I’m currently learning Java Script
 - 📫 How to reach me: sersus1991@gmail.com
-- ⚡ Fun fact: all the time at the keyboard
+- ⚡ Fun fact: all the time at the keyboard but
+- i try to find the right balance in a healthy lifestyle and code writing